chr243/bottle-easysessions/README.md

-session_start(username) to start user session, session_end() to end current session, session_check() to check if there is an active session, returns uswername if session is active, or false if it's not
+session_start(username) to start user session, session_end() to end current session, session_check() to check if there is an active session, returns username if session is active, or false if it's not

 Hope you find it helpful ;)